HaoranYi/solana/docs/src/proposals/reward-proposal-v2-reward-calculation.md

 To solve this problem and speed up the reward at epoch boundary, an earlier approach [Partitioned Inflationary Rewards Distribution](https://github.com/solana-labs/solana/blob/master/docs/src/proposals/partitioned-inflationary-rewards-distribution.md) is proposed.
 A prototype of this proposal is implemented.
-While this work solves the scalability of epoch rewards, it, however, has two main problems:
+While this approach works and solves the scalability of epoch rewards, it, however, has two main
+drawbacks:

 1. Restrict updates to all stake accounts and vote account during reward interval.
 In the earlier approach, the stake accounts and vote accounts are locked